 Prompt: "Imagine a world where humans have developed the ability to communicate telepathically.
 Describe how this might impact various aspects of society, including education, business, and personal relationships.
 Feel free to be creative and consider both positive and negative consequences."

-Your prompts can guide the LLM to provide either a broad overview or a deep dive into a specific topic.
 By specifying the level of detail you require, you can control the depth and breadth of the AI’s analysis.

 Compare these prompts: